 There are places on Earth where eating food loaded with enough heat to roast the tongue right out of your mouth is an everyday thing, but Minnesota isn’t one of them.
 The more sensible among us would ask why we need anything more exotic than meatballs and lingonberries.
 Food scientists say a chemical reaction happens when extremely spicy food attacks the nerve endings in the tongue, and this tricks the brain into releasing endorphins which in turn leave the owner of the tongue strangely happy.

 I think it’s simpler than all that.
 Hobbes assessment was grim, but he had a point.
 Mortality’s a bitch.
 So we find our own small ways to push it back a bit.
-Hitting the town with your oldest friend and making the sort of dumb menu choices you might have made in middle school is a fine way to accomplish this.
+Hitting the town with an old friend and making the sort of dumb menu choices you might have made in middle school is a fine way to accomplish this.

 Besides, I had a whole evening of listening to the exquisite acoustic guitar work of Leo Kottke to let the nerve endings in my mouth cool.
 When I first heard his country blues based fingerpicking style back in the 1970s the songs had an old soul.
 Now it feels like he’s aged into his music.
 At 72 years old, Kottke still leaves the audience mesmerized for a breathless heartbeat or two when he finishes a song, before everyone breaks into applause.